RammasEchor/RammasEchor.github.io/Week_Pages/Week6_May.md

 - Be careful not to expand the scope of the project.
 Time is important.
 - COMMUNICATE: Problems, progress, everything.

+## Node.js and Express (specifically middleware)

+Express is a routing and middleware web framework; an express application is essentially a series of middleware function calls. **Middleware** functions are functions that have access to the *request object*, the *response object*, and the next middleware function.
+Middleware functions can perform the following tasks:

+- Execute any code
+- Make changes to the requests and the response objects
+- **End the request response cycle**
+- Call the next middleware function in the stack

+If the current middleware function does not end the request response cycle, it must call the next middleware function; otherwise the request will be left hanging.

+This middleware functions are mounted in a `path`.
+For example, if it mounted in `/public/`, it will handle the methods for that path (given that is has code for that method.)
+For example:

+        app.get('/public/:id', function (req, res, next) {
+          res.send('USER')
+        })

+Will handle `get` methods for the route `/public/:id`.

 ## Agile Practices

 ### Pair programming